Save $250 – Book by June 30, 2021. Code: Wow

 Trip Costs: This trip must be paid in full prior to 4 months start of trip.
 If trip fees are not paid within this time frame, trip deposits will be forfeited.

 We apologize for any inconvenience of this policy.
-You can however, transfer your reservation to another willing participant in the event you need to cancel.
+You can, however, transfer your reservation to another willing participant in the event you need to cancel.
 Just notify us if this is the case.

 Tour Cancellations: Big Fat World Tours reserves the right to cancel any trip for any reason and will notify each guest as soon as possible.
 All deposits and monies paid will be refunded 100% in such an event.
 This also applies to any cancellations due to Covid19.

-These policies are strictly enforced due to logistical partners in country and reservations made with local hotels and providers.
+These policies are strictly enforced due to logistical partners in-country and reservations made with local hotels and providers.

 We are not offering refunds for any tour participants who catch Covid-19 before the trip departs.
-No tour participants who have tested positive for Covid-19 at the time of departure are elligible to go on this trip.
+No tour participants who have tested positive for Covid-19 at the time of departure are eligible to go on this trip.
 Please refer to our cancellation policy for the refund information.

-We are not responsible for any tour participant catching the Corona virus while on this tour.
+We are not responsible for any tour participant catching the Coronavirus while on this tour.
 It is the responsibility of each person to take proper precautions before and during this tour with a face covering, hand sanitizer and other PPE.

 Yes, believe it or not, June has near 24 hours of light.